 What are your thoughts on the blended/hybrid learning programs?

 Blended learning is quickly becoming the norm at universities across the country.
 USAHS has been a national leader in blended learning where the student can learn course content via multi-media pedagogues, but at the same time, interact with faculty and their peers via on-ground learning experiences such as “hands-on” labs, simulation experiences and community-based fieldwork.
 The blended format allows for student-centered learning by enabling the student to focus on specific topics that they need to more closely review.
 Because of the online portion of coursework being done ahead of time, the blended format makes the best use of the on-ground time in addressing student questions/concerns and making the most of opportunities to practice evaluation and intervention techniques so vitally important in occupational therapy practice.

 What are your goals for the program?

 In doing those, I think it will enrich faculty because it’ll make them energized by collaborating on a project with students.
 Likewise, students will get to work with faculty in a different capacity than in the classroom or online learning.
-I think that the advance to a doctoral degree will enhance the educational experience both for the students and the faculty.
+I think that the advance to a doctor of occupational therapy degree will enhance the educational experience both for the students and the faculty.
 My goal is to really mentor that process.

 USAHS is very excited to have Dr.Mary Shotwell join our OT program in early 2019 as the Interim Program Director!
-We know with her past experience and knowledge, she will excel in this position and bring a different perspective to the field.
-She values faculty working together and at USAHS, we take pride in providing quality education from some of the most passionate professors who want to secure a bright future for the OT profession.
+We know with her past experience and knowledge.
+She will excel in this position and bring a different perspective to the field.
+Dr.Mary Shotwell values faculty working together.
+At USAHS, we take pride in providing quality education from some of the most passionate professors who want to secure a bright future for the OT profession.